Want to know more about gold technical analysis? Here’s a breakdown of what it is and how it could help your portfolio.

 Technical analysts attempt to identify gold price patterns and trends within the market and then make an effort to utilize the patterns detected to make future price predictions, which can ultimately bolster an investor’s portfolio.
 Although price is undoubtedly the most crucial aspect of technical analysis, momentum and sentiment are also important components in understanding gold’s movements.

 Most technical analysts will agree that price is the most important factor in what they do and how they track gold trends.
-In a recent presentation, John Roque, managing director of Wolfe Research, stated, “It’s no secret that price is one of the three most important inputs for technical analysis.”
+In a recent presentation made by Roque, he stated, “it’s no secret that price is one of the three most important inputs for technical analysis.”

 “There are, of course, other important inputs for technical analysis — like indicators, but they are, for the most part, derivatives of price — but any indicator viewed in isolation without considering price is sort of like saying that the crime fighting duo of Batman and Robin was better as just Robin,” he added.